Cyber-Aakash/Wordpress-Scanner/README.md

   The Scanner also have feature of scanning the ports and help to find the open ports and vulnerable services running on the server.

+  Directory Fuzzing :

+  The scanner can intelligently fuzz directories, aiding in the discovery of hidden or sensitive files and directories within the WordPress installation.

+  Vulnerability Assessment :

+  The Scanner scan the websites and helping users to identify and address security issues in the WordPress core, themes, or plugins.